 - There was a short-lived sitcom called One Big Happy where Kelly Brook's character Prudence walks around her lover's kitchen naked in the pilot.

-- In "The Apology", Jerry moves in with a girlfriend who undresses immediately after getting home.
+- In "The Apology", Jerry dates a woman who undresses immediately after getting home.
 When Jerry himself tries doing it, she is unimpressed and breaks up with him.

 - In "The Contest" Jerry notices a woman in an apartment across the street walking around naked.
 He tries to ignore her in order to win the titular contest.
 Kramer gives up on the contest because of the woman and he ends up in bed with her.